-Introduction - Qualified Firestop Contractors have the option of participating in the Master Audit Certificate of Compliance (MACC) program.
-The QFCP Master Audit Certificate of Compliance (MACC) program is an extension of the Qualified Firestop Contractors Program (QFCP) in which UL Solutions will perform a job site visit to assess elements of the QFCP Program as well as the requirements described below.
-All requirements of the Qualified Firestop Contractor Program shall apply, although not all elements may be assessed during the job site visit, since they may not be applicable for the unique job site project.
+Introduction - UL Qualified Firestop Contractors have the option of participating in the Master Audit Certificate of Compliance (MACC) program.
+The QFCP Master Audit Certificate of Compliance (MACC) program is an extension of the Qualified Firestop Contractors Program (QFCP) in which UL will perform a job site visit to assess elements of the QFCP Program as well as the requirements described below.
+All requirements of the UL Qualified Firestop Contractor Program shall apply, although not all elements may be assessed during the job site visit, since they may not be applicable for the unique job site project.

-During the job site visit, UL Solutions will observe at least one test being carried out on the installed firestop system by the contractor or independent third-party inspector firms (such as UL Solutions).
-The visit shall be treated as an extension of the audit activities taking place at the contractor's facility.
-Activities by the UL Solutions auditor shall be limited to observation.
-Observation of any tests in no way implies UL Solutions' approval of the firestop system or the installation conducted by the contractor.
-UL Solutions audit activities, including observation of tests during the job site visit are not intended to address, nor do they imply proper installation of firestop materials or systems at the job site or installation and in no way imply approval by UL Solutions of the installation.
-UL Solutions shall not participate in the testing or testing process but will consider the on-site testing as part of the overall audit of the management system.
-The contractor assumes responsibility of gaining access to the job site and ensuring the safety of the UL Solutions auditor.
+During the job site visit UL will observe at least one test being carried out on the installed Firestop system by the Contractor or independent third party inspector firms (such as UL).
+The visit shall be treated as an extension of the audit activities taking place at the Contractor's facility.
+Activities by the UL Auditor shall be limited to observation.
+Observation of any tests in no way implies UL approval of the Firestop system or the installation conducted by the Contractor.
+UL audit activities including observation of tests during the job site visit are not intended to address, nor do they imply proper installation of Firestop materials or systems at the job site or installation and in no way imply approval by UL of the installation.
+UL shall not participate in the testing or testing process, but will consider the on-site testing as part of the overall audit of the Management System.
+The Contractor assumes responsibility of gaining access to the job site and ensuring the safety of the UL Auditor.